 Teams working on the challenges

 With no further delay, everyone gathered in groups and started working hard until dinner time to provide their best solution.
-The working atmosphere was really motivating, and mixed groups of different InnoEnergy Master’s Programmes (including MSc RENE, MSc EMINE, MSc SENSE, MSc SELECT and MSc Energy for Smart Cities), that together with alumni and other InnoEnergy members, proved to be the best combination to approach each challenge from every possible angle.
+The working atmosphere was really motivating, and mixed groups of different InnoEnergy Master’s Programmes (including MSc RENE, The specified item was not found., The specified item was not found., The specified item was not found. and MSc Energy for Smart Cities), that together with alumni and other InnoEnergy members, proved to be the best combination to approach each challenge from every possible angle.
 Simply great!